gosuri/uiprogress/README.md

   time.Sleep(time.Millisecond * 10)
 }
 ```

-This will render the below in the terminal.
+This will render the below in the terminal

 ![example](doc/example_simple.gif)